fiffeek/samoYEET/README.md

 The interpreter's name orinates from a beautiful breed of dogs (Samoyed) and a [yeet](https://www.dictionary.com/e/slang/yeet/) keyword which is used instead of a standard print function (which consequently, preserves 1 character per one print invocation, pretty neat, huh?).

+## Build

+To build the project one can use stack `stack build --copy-bins` which generates `samoyeet-exe` file and adds it to stack local path.
+To locally run the file one can execute the following command `stack run -- flags_here`.
+I will explain the flags next.
+To build the project locally run `stack build` then you can find the executable file under `stack path --local-install-root` `/bin/`.

+## Flags

+Try `--help` for verbose explanation.
+Generally one provide the external file that one wants to interpret like this
+- `samoyeet-exe examples/good/00-05-string-concat.dog` or
+- `stack run -- examples/good/00-05-string-concat.dog` (a file's extenstion does not matter)

+I have also added flags for disabling type checking so that you can try my language with `dynamic typing mode`.

 ## Motivation

 Em, that was kinda obligatory, however, aside from that I would recommend writing an interpreter to people who want to get into functional programming.
 It can introduce the concept of functional programming and monads pretty well, this interpreter has a lot of bloatware, though, so I recommend trying a smaller one with just basics.